 The Good Life Rule #2: Eat Better

-Okay, so now you’ve checked off the manage stress factor.
-What about the Eat Right part?
-You may not like me after this section.
+Okay, so now you’ve checked off the “manage stress factor”.
+What about the eating right part?

-Here is the biggest problem in most people’s attempt to “eat right”—planning and time.
+Here is the biggest problem in most people’s attempts to “eat right”—planning and time.
 Eating good requires planning your meals ahead of time.
 If you wait until you are hungry, you will probably make a bad decision.
 And cooking healthy meals takes time.
 You actually have to chop, dice, and sáute.
 Make time to prepare your own meals from well-sourced meats and lots of veggies.

 The Good Life Rule #3: Exercise